 Though the “SPG” program is known first as a hotel program, with this American Express card you receive a 20% bonus when you transfer at least 20,000 points to any airline.
 There are more than 30 airlines that are transfer partners, making the options plus the bonus a powerful tool in your rewards portfolio.

 The points are a bit more difficult to earn, making them among the more valuable travel cards out there.
 There is a foreign transaction as well, which precludes me from bringing this card on trips out of the country.
-The current bonus is 10,000 points + 15,000 additional points for a $5,000 spend in the first six months.
+The current bonus is $25,000 points plus the first year’s fee is waived.
 I highly recommend getting this card.

 If I had to recommend one single item as the absolute must have for an airplane, it would be these.
 These sound cancelling headphones are worth absolutely every penny and since I got mine a few years ago, I’ve never gotten on a plane without them.